 Treasures are best kept when distributed, when possible I will put my sources and archives online.

-Shirin received her MFA with honors in 2010 from the Fresnoy, National Studio for Contemporary Arts in France.
-Before entering the artistic field, she finished a master in History (2004) and a Diplôme d’Études Approfondies (DEA) in Political Science (2006) at Saint Joseph University Beirut (USJ).
-She worked for eight years as a librarian and a researcher publishing several academic articles at the Centre for Modern Arab Studies (CEMAM – USJ).
+in 2010, I finished my Masters of Fine Arts with honors from the Fresnoy, National Studio for Contemporary Arts in Tourcoing, France.
+Before entering the artistic field, I completed my Masters in History International Relations (2004) and a Diplôme d’Études Approfondies (DEA) in Political Science (2006) at Saint Joseph University Beirut where I worked for eight years as a librarian and a research associate publishing academic articles at the Centre for Modern Arab Studies (CEMAM).

-In her artwork, she uses History for its collective memory, music for its Dionysian effect, and animation for its distanced wit.
+In my artwork, I use History for its collective memory, music for its Dionysian effect, and animation for its distanced wit.
 Thematically, exile and disembodiment are omnipresent elements, love and kinship a constant concern.